CppProgrammer23/MachineLearning-ComputerVision/Tensorflow in C/Readme.md

 download (Windows CPU only or Windows GPU only or both; depending on your need). extract the folder in your choosen folder (libtensorflow windows x86-64 cpu for CPU or libtensorflow windows x86-64 gpu for GPU).

+**NB: don't forget to use x64 because this lib is built for 64-bit**

 **Include and linker:**

 Go to properties: